Investing in food security and agriculture: the changing landscape

 Farmers as the largest investors

-According to an analysis by FAO in 2012 in the State of Food and Agriculture: Investing in agriculture for a better future, farmers themselves, including family farmers, are by far the largest private investors in primary agriculture.
-In its 2014 report, The State of Agriculture: Innovation in family farming, FAO indicates that more than 90% of the 570 million farms worldwide are family farms.
+According to an analysis by FAO in 2012 in the State of Food and Agriculture: Investing in agriculture for a better future1, farmers themselves, including family farmers, are by far the largest private investors in primary agriculture.
+In its 2014 report, The State of Agriculture: Innovation in family farming2, FAO indicates that more than 90% of the 570 million farms worldwide are family farms.
 These family farms, most of which are under two hectares, occupy 70–80% of the world’s farm land and produce more than 80% of the world’s food in terms of value.
 Their share of land is small at the global level (only 12%), but significant in low- and lower-middle-income countries: 42 and 31%, respectively.
 If farms up to five hectares are included, the respective shares increase to 73 and 57%.

 Therefore, investment by smallholders plays an important role in boosting agricultural production and contributing to food security and better nutrition, while reducing rural poverty.
 However, severe constraints on the ability of farmers to invest – including poor access to technology, markets and financial services; insecure property rights and vulnerability to risk; and market distortions stemming from inadequate policies and laws – need to be addressed.